endepointe/endepointe/README.md

 application.
 The database will be separated, running on its own secure server.
 This will require that my server and database are secure.

-Backups of the blog posts will be managed via Github, stored in .md files.
+Backups of Medium blog posts will be managed via Github, stored below.
 [https://github.com/marketplace/actions/blog-post-workflow](https://github.com/marketplace/actions/blog-post-workflow)

 What I will need to do: